fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-setup-and-animation.md

 @onready var sprite = $AnimatedSprite2D
 ```

-Our `SPEED` constant will be how many pixels per second the player will use.
+Our `SPEED` constant will be how many pixels per second the player will move.

 The `input_direction` variable is going to be a Vector2 mapped to the arrow keys.
 We will complete this one in a moment.